 For most borrowers, the total monthly payment you send to your mortgage company includes other things, such as homeowners insurance and taxes that may be held in an escrow account.
-You pay a set amount every month and your mortgage company typically holds the money in the escrow account until those insurance and tax bills are due, which could be once or twice a year.
-If your loan requires monthly mortgage insurance premiums, these will be included in your total monthly payment as well.
+If you have an escrow account, you pay a set amount with every mortgage payment for these expenses.
+Your mortgage company typically holds the money in the escrow account until those insurance and tax bills are due, and then pays them on your behalf.
+If your loan requires other types of insurance like private mortgage insurance, these premiums may also be included in your total mortgage payment as well.

 Here’s how it works:

-Principal + interest + mortgage insurance (if applicable) + escrow (insurance and tax) = total monthly payment
+Principal + interest + mortgage insurance (if applicable) + escrow (homeowners insurance and tax) = total monthly payment

 If you live in a condo, co-op, or a neighborhood with a homeowners’ association, you will likely have additional fees that are usually paid separately.

-When considering a mortgage offer, make sure to look at the total monthly payment.
+When considering a mortgage offer, make sure to look at the total monthly payment listed on the written estimates you receive.
 Many homebuyers make the mistake of looking at just the principal and interest payment, leading to an unpleasant surprise when they learn their total monthly payment is much higher.
 You can find your estimated total monthly payment on page 1 of the Loan Estimate, in the “Projected Payments” section.